hieucaotrantrong/hieucaotrantrong/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-🔭 Current Learning Path: I am actively expanding my skill set by learning Dart, Java with Spring Boot, and Node.js and Javascript.
+🔭 Current Learning Path: I am actively expanding my skill set by learning PHP, Java with Spring Boot, and Node.js and Javascript.
 I am passionate about developing robust applications and exploring new technologies.

 🤝 Seeking Collaboration: I am looking for opportunities to collaborate and seek assistance in Java and JavaScript.
 If you have expertise in these areas or are interested in sharing knowledge, I would love to connect!